dli2016/MGN-pytorch/README.md

 ### Begin to train

-In the demo.sh file, add the Market1501 directory to --datadir
+In the demo.sh file, add the dataset directory to --datadir

 run `sh demo.sh`